pact-foundation/pact-js-core/README.md

 ## Contributing

-To develop this project, simply install the dependencies and run `npm run watch` to for continual development, linting and testing when a source file changes.
+To develop this project, simply install the dependencies with `npm install --ignore-scripts`, and run `npm run watch` to for continual development, linting and testing when a source file changes.

 ## Testing